matrixorigin/matrixone/docs/en/MatrixOne/Get-Started/Tutorial/SSB-test-with-matrixone.md

 ```

 ## **4. Load data into the created tables**
-If you use dbgen to generate date for ssb, there is still an extra step to replace the ‘,’ in the end of every line.
+If you use dbgen to generate data for ssb, there is still an extra step to replace the ‘,’ in the end of every line.
 In the directory of ssb-dbgen, use the following command.

 ```
 $ sed -i 's/.$//' customer.tbl